Uninterruptible Power Supply (UPS) Batteries – How Long Do They Last?

 This can be in the case of an emergency lighting unit which needs to supply its load for either 1 or 3 hours.

 Battery autonomy: defined as how long will the battery support the load for.

-The capacity of a battery to deliver power is measured by the Ampere Hour (Ah) of the battery.
 This is the total number of Amperes (measure of current) that the battery can supply for one hour, at which point the cell voltage will be between 1.63 and 1.85V, depending upon the application.
-Therefore a 100Ah battery will discharge at 100A for 1 hour.
+Therefore, a 100Ah battery will discharge at 100A for 1 hour.

-The battery design-life is defined as the period of time until the battery can only deliver 80% of its rated capacity, typically 3 – 5 or 7 – 10 years.
+The battery design-life defined: the period of time until the battery can only deliver 80% of its rated capacity.
+This is typically 3 – 5 or 7 – 10 years.